arctelix/.dotsys/README.md

 NOTE: A repo is any github repository containing topic-centric dotfiles

 Setup a new machine from a remote repo:
-> dotsys install github_user/repo_name
+> dotsys install github_user_/repo_name

-Try a new .vimrc:
+Try a somebody else's vim config:
-> dotsys install vim from github_user/repo_name
+> dotsys install vim from other_user/repo_name

-Add a new topic to your local config:
+Add a new topic to your config:
 > dotsys install tmux

 Update all local & remote data (package managers, changes to bash config, etc):
 > dotsys update

-Upgrade your software:
+Upgrade your software packages:
 > dotsys upgrade vim

 Sync a local repo with remote (auto push or pull)
 > dotsys upgrade repo

-Remove a topic's changes from your system (topic files remain):
+Remove a topic's software package and system changes (topic files remain intact):
 > dotsys uninstall vim

 Remove all changes from a repo you tried:
-> dotsys uninstall github_user/repo_name
+> dotsys uninstall other_user/repo_name

-Remove dotsys and all changes ever made to your system:
+Remove all packages and changes installed with dotsys:
 > dotsys uninstall

 ### Why another dotfile management system ?